octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 authors: Frank Hillard
 ---

 This section describes how to bridge the Tezos world (and the Michelson language) with the formal world of _Coq_.
-For this, we are going to model a theorem representing a smart contract and its intentions (i.e. the goal of the smart contract).
+For this, we are going to model a theorem representing a smart contract and its purpose (i.e. the goal of the smart contract).
-// TODO: Is intention the right word there?
-Seems weird.
-"Interactions" maybe? no...
-I mean intention: intention / goal / purpose

 This chapter is based on the _Vote_ smart contract seen in [previous modules](/ligo).